-This homemade mother’s day gift will make any mom smile with glee.
-Growing up I had 5 siblings and come to think of it I thought it would be an awesome idea to make a gift from all of us dedicated to our loving and caring mom. 😀 😀 I’m sure I wasn’t the only one on the hunt trying to find the best meaningful mother’s day gift.
+This homemade mother’s day gift will make your mom smile.
+Growing up I had 5 siblings and come to think of it I thought it would be an awesome idea to make a gift from all of us dedicated to our loving and caring mom. 😀 😀 I’m sure I’m not the only one on the hunt to find the best meaningful mother’s day gift.
 The idea behind this gift is to have the heart represent the love for our mom and the row of pictures will be featuring all of us kids.
 All in hopes that this precious piece of artwork will last for years to come. 😀

 Don’t get overwhelmed the nail art is a lot more fun then it looks and it’s a speedy process.
 This project doesn’t require much attention to detail.
 You’ll be done in no time.. 😀 😀 😀 I got pretty good at nailing those nails..
 I could probably whip another one out in half the time. 😀

 I have these two free printables you can use (below).
 To print your M and heart you will need to print it Landscape instead of portrait.
 If you don’t know how to position your page landscape follow the instructions below.
 I printed the letters and heart measuring at about 8.5 inches at their widest point (standard 8×10 printing paper)

 (if you look at the heart below you can see I haven’t cut the sides yet..
 So leave about 1.5 inches on each side when enlarging for printing)

 (I used Openoffice.. it’s a free downloadable program similar to Microsoft word..
 These instructions should be the same for Microsoft word)

 - Under format find page and click on it

 - You should have a new tab open giving you the option to do landscape or portrait